garystafford/creative-analysis-claude-bedrock/README.md

 }
 ```

-### 6. Develop a Layout for an Ad Based on the Generated Creative Concepts Above
+### 6. Generate a Layout Design for an Ad Based on Generated Creative Concepts

 As a Graphic Designer, describe the layout of the advertisement, based on the content generated in example 5, above.